Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 <!--- NEU-->
 ## Verify the age

 Some offers are not suitable for children and young people, for example offers such as alcoholic beverages, cigarettes, or energy drinks.
-When you select an offer, Actindo checks whether an age verification is necessary before the offer is added to the bill list.
+When you select an offer, Actindo checks whether an age rating before the offer is added to the bill list.

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
 - An age restriction for the offer is defined, for example 18 or 16.
-- The *Display age verification* setting is activated.
-For detailed information, see [Display age verification](../UserInterface/02a_GlobalSettings.md#display-age-verification).
+- The *Display age rating* setting is activated.
+For detailed information, see [Display age rating](../UserInterface/02a_GlobalSettings.md#display-age-rating).

 #### Procedure